vertcoin-project/one-click-miner-vnext/README.md

 Mine Vertcoin and receive payouts to your Dogecoin, Bitcoin, Litecoin, Bitcoin Cash or Dash address!

-The Verthash One Click Miner is functionally the same as [upstream](https://github.com/vertcoin-project/one-click-miner-vnext) utilizing a new data directory, `verthash-ocm`.

 **Current Zergpool payout thresholds as of February 21, 2021:**

 `DOGE payment threshold is 400 DOGE and 80 DOGE on Sunday late evening(CET)`